open-resources/dash_curriculum/tutorial/part1/chapter2.md

 - Try to change the content of your first Markdown of your App
 - Try to add a new Markdown with a custom content

+In the next chapter, we will focus on the Dash components examining what components can be included in the Dashboards and how to place and style them.

 ---
 ---